chealeanpenhchakrith/InstaLite/README.md

 # 📸 InstaLite

 A pixel-perfect **clone of Instagram’s homepage** built entirely with **HTML5** and **CSS3** — no frameworks, no JavaScript.
-This project replicates the look and feel of the Instagram web UI as a front-end design exercise.

 ---